Latavius Murray Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Murray's 34 rushing yards in his lone career matchup are 8.5 fewer than his over/under in Sunday's game.
+- In his lone career matchup against the Chargers, Murray finished with 34 rushing yards, 9.5 fewer yards than his over/under in Sunday's game.

-- Murray did not have a touchdown run in that game against the Chargers.
+- Murray did not have a touchdown run in that matchup against the Chargers.

 - Note: Murray's stats vs. Chargers date back to 2016.

-- In terms of defending against the run, the Chargers are 32nd in the league, conceding 157.6 yards per game.
+- In terms of defending against the run, the Chargers are 32nd in the NFL, allowing 157.6 yards per game.

-- Murray and the Ravens will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (five).
+- This year the Chargers have allowed five rushing TDs.
+They are ranked 15th in the league in that category.

 Recent Performances

-- Murray has put up 104 rushing yards on 31 carries (34.7 yards per game) with one touchdown over his last three games.
+- Murray has 104 rushing yards (34.7 ypg) on 31 carries with one touchdown in his last three games.

 Murray's Baltimore Teammates